Skip to content

 0.5 / 1

-The company only states a commitment to respect the rights of indigenous and local communities in relation to FPIC.
+The company commits to respecting the rights of indigenous and local communities in relation to FPIC only.

 • P